 Mazatlán FC

 Mazatlán got its Liga MX club in 2020 when Monarcas Morelia relocated to Sinaloa’s second-biggest city.
 However, since then, Mazatlán has never recorded a top-10 Liga MX finish in either Apertura or Clausura.
-It appears that unfortunate streak will likely continue this fall.
+In fact, the club placed 18th and last in the 2023 Clausura.
+It appears the futility will likely continue this fall.

 Monterrey